lapce/plugin-server-protocol/_specifications/psp/0.1/general/initialize.md

 interface ServerCapabilities {
     psp?: {
         /**
-         * The Server is interested in starting LSP servers.
+         * The server is interested in starting LSP servers.
          * @since 0.1.0
          * default: false
          */
-        dap?: boolean;
+        lsp?: boolean;
         /**
-         * The Server is interested in starting DAP servers.
+         * The server is interested in starting DAP servers.
          * @since 0.1.0
          * default: false
          */
         dap?: boolean;
         /**
-         * The Server is interested in executing http requests.
+         * The server is interested in executing http requests.
          * @since 0.1.0
          * default: false
+         * true equals to every capabilities enabled */ httpRequests?: boolean | HTTPCapabilities;

+        /**
+         * The server is interested in registering commands.
+         * @since 0.1.0
          */
-        httpRequests?: boolean;
+        registerCommand?: boolean;

         /**
-         * The Server can do dynamic Method registration
+         * The server can do dynamic Method registration
          * @since 0.1.0
          */
-        hynamicMethodRegistration?: boolean;
+        dynamicMethodRegistration?: boolean;

         /**
          * The methods the server would like to subscribe to